-- If there exists anything with some complex internal system, then those things are produced by an intelligent designer.
+- If there exists anything with some complex internal system, then those things are produced by an Intelligent Designer.

 - It is conventional to refer to the brilliant designer of this universe as God.

-- Considering previous statements, God exists.
+- Considering the previous statements, God exists.

-And yet, if Nick Bostrom’s Simulation Argument is correct, then the designer of this universe is not God.
-It can be just a more profound civilization.
-Nevertheless, only as we develop a novel version of the classical Cosmological Argument using the Simulation Argument can we use Nick Bostrom’s Simulation Argument to establish an unknown version of the classical Design Argument.
+And yet, if Nick Bostrom’s Simulation Argument is correct, then the designer of this universe is not God; it can be just a more profound civilization.
+Nevertheless, only as we develop a novel version of the classical Cosmological Argument using the Simulation Argument can we use Bostrom’s Simulation Argument to establish an unknown version of the classical Design Argument.
 The sequence of a more profound civilization is the sequence of a more in-depth designer.
 For the series of designers, God is the limit.
 This set of rules present the lines:

 Initial Rule: Consider an initial civilization C0; this is our civilization.
-It is temporally least intelligent and the latest of all societies.
+It is temporally the least intelligent and the latest of all societies.
 Our society is non-fundamental.
 It is a part of a software program running on a computer.
-The computer was programmed and built by a more profound civilization, C1.
+The computer was programmed and built by a more profound civilization: C1.
 The deeper society is more powerful and more intelligent than our community.

 Computational Resurrection Theories

 If we all live inside a simulation, then why do we live in a simulation?
-There are two ways in which one can answer the question.
+There are two ways in which one can answer this question.
 The first way is to treat this universe as an artifact and see if it has any qualities that point to some particular functionality.
 The second way is to reason backward from our simulations analogically.

-If a simulationist needs a theodicy, that person will turn to aesthetic theodicy.
-Aesthetic theodicy seems to create with Plotinus.
-So this is another point where simulationist theology is Neoplatonic.
-And to the modern age from Plotinus, aesthetic theodicy consists of rich history.
-Notable examples of aesthetic theodicies include theories of Leibniz and Augustine.
+If a Simulationist needs a theodicy, that person will turn to aesthetic theodicy.
+Aesthetic theodicy seems to originate with Plotinus, so this is another point where simulationist theology is Neoplatonic.
+To the modern age from Plotinus, aesthetic theodicy consists of a rich history.
+Notable examples of aesthetic theodicies include the theories of Leibniz and Augustine.
 The most recent development was from Frederick Nietzsche.
-He says that it is only an aesthetic phenomenon that the world and existence are eternally justified.
-For Frederick Nietzsche, aesthetic theodicy is like Dionysian affirmation, which is the love of fate – Amor Fati.
+He said that it is only an aesthetic phenomenon that the world and existence are eternally justified.
+For Frederick Nietzsche, aesthetic theodicy is like Dionysian affirmation, which is the love of fate – “Amor Fati.”

-The generalization to Higher Infinities
+The Generalization of Higher Infinities

 Final Rule: There exists an absolute creator CΩ for every proper class Ω. The creator is a brilliant and powerful mind.
 We call it God.